Luis Redondo

-Luis Rolando Redondo Guifarro (born 20 January 1973) is a Honduran politician and engineer, serving as deputy and current disputed president of the National Congress of Honduras since 25 January 2022.
+Luis Rolando Redondo Guifarro (born 20 January 1973) is a Honduran politician and engineer who was a deputy and served as the disputed president of the National Congress of Honduras from 25 January 2022 until 20 January 2026.
+He was a staunch ally of LIBRE during his time as president and joined the party in 2025.

 Early life and career

 Redondo began as a businessman in San Pedro Sula.
 He got involved supporting the Honduras National Team, traveling everywhere they played, becoming head of the barra since 2004.
 In that same year he met Salvador Nasralla, with whom he began a friendship.
 He traveled to the 2010 and 2014 World Cups, along with the national team.
 In 2011, he supported Nasralla for the creation of the Anti-Corruption Party and, in turn, became a candidate for deputy to Congress, in the 2013 election, in which he was elected.

 Partido Anticorrupcion

 In 2016, a crisis began within the Anti-Corruption Party with Nasralla being accused of being "badly advised" which led to a dispute between Nasralla and Marlene Alvarenga about which of them would become the party's presidential candidate, the latter winning the dispute, while Nasralla would be appointed as the LIBRE-PINU presidential candidate.
 Redondo left PAC and joined PINU to run for Congress, being elected.